 Next, pass your

-component via the customizeC1
+FooterComponent to the C1Chat component via the customizeC1 prop.3

 Customize the pre-built components (optional)